rads2995/HOPE/README.md

 # HOPE - Aerospace Simulations

-Fork of the CADAC trajectory simulations written in C++ and provided as suplemental material in the book "*Modeling and Simulation of Aerospace Vehicle dynamics, Third Edition*" by Dr. Peter H. Zipfel.
+Fork of the ten CADAC trajectory simulations written in C++ and provided as suplemental material in the book "*Modeling and Simulation of Aerospace Vehicle dynamics, Third Edition*" by Dr. Peter H. Zipfel.

 The Legacy folder contains the original code as provided in the AIAA [website](https://arc.aiaa.org/doi/suppl/10.2514/4.102509).